Thank you for your interest in the Literary Agency division of The Lisa Ekus Group.

 We strive to respond to all formal queries and relevant proposals within six weeks.
 Please note, due to the high volume of queries we receive, we are unable to respond to general requests via phone or e-mail for advice on an idea, concept, book direction, or culinary career.
-If you are interested in targeted feedback on your proposal, please consider scheduling a consultation.
+If you are interested in targeted feedback in these areas, please consider scheduling a consultation.

-Please do not call or e-mail to follow up on your proposal submission.
+Please do not call to follow up on your proposal submission.